jessemonroy650/googleMapExamples/README.md

 4. Map loaded in asynchronous mode of "Hacker Dojo, 599 Fairchild Drive, Mountain View, CA 94043".
 Then there is a reverse geocoding look for "655 Redd Road, El Paso, TX 79912"; the answer will show up in the lower panel.
 5. Initially the map loads in asynchronous mode of "Hacker Dojo, 599 Fairchild Drive, Mountain View, CA 94043".
 Then a GPS lookup of your current location is done.
 After that a new map loads and a reverse geocoding lookup is made; the answer will show up in the lower panel.
 6. For your current location, the map loads and and there is a reverse geocoding look; the answer will show up in the lower panel.
 NOTE: If the network is not avaiable, or the app does not get permission to do a GPS lookup, then no map loading or reverse geocoding happen.
 7. Initially the map loads in asynchronous mode for "FabLab, 806 Montana Ave, El Paso, Texas 79902".
-Then the map loads and and there is a reverse geocoding look for your current location; the answer will show up in the lower panel.
+Then a GPS lookup of your current location is done, the map loads, and there is a reverse geocoding lookup.
+The answer to the lookup will show up in the lower panel.

 ## Common ERROR Codes ##